US STOCKS-Wall St pares gains as recovery in tech, oil pauses

 By Tanya Agrawal

-June 26 U.S. stocks pared gains in late morning trading on Monday, as a recovery in technology stocks and oil prices stalled.
+June 26 (Reuters) - U.S. stocks pared gains in late morning trading on Monday, as a recovery in technology stocks and oil prices stalled.

 Oil prices hovered near last week's seven-month lows, hemmed in by a relentless rise in U.S. supply, bloated global inventories and a surge in demand for short sale contracts that signals investors see potential for a price fall.